Akateason/XTFMDB/README.md

 ```

-1.  配置属性约束
+1. Configure attribute constraints

-modelPropertiesSqliteKeywords , 配置属性约束, 非空与默认值已经加入无需配置, 例如在这里可以指定某字段的唯一性
+ModelPropertiesSqliteKeywords, configuration properties, a default value is not empty and has joined without configuration, for example, in here you can specify the uniqueness of a particular field

 ```
 + (NSDictionary *)modelPropertiesSqliteKeywords {
 return @{@"name":@"UNIQUE"} ;
 }
 ```

-1. 配置不想参加建表的字段
+1. Configure the fields that you do not want to participate in table building

-ignoreProperties, 配置不想参加建表的字段. 例如 ViewModel 相关的属性等.
+IgnoreProperties, which configures fields that do not want to participate in table building.
+For example, viewModel-related properties.

 ```
 + (NSArray *)ignoreProperties {
 return @[@"a1",@"a2"] ;
 }
 ```

-1. 配置容器类中的所需要存放的数据类型
+1. Configure the data types to be stored in container classes

-modelContainerPropertyGenericClass, 处理在容器类型中嵌套有其他类.
+ModelContainerPropertyGenericClass, dealing with nested in the container types have other classes.

 ```
 @class Shadow, Border, Attachment;